-If the source of power is cultural, however, then culture must also serve as the source of counterdefinition and the search for self-realization must become the search for alternate cultural options.
-It is therefore culture that takes the place of the economy as the major model for self-realization, selfassertion, and self-fashioning, because the realm of culture provides something like an archive or storehouse of different models of self-definition.
-In contrast to the realm of the economy, where self-discipline and a strong "identity" are the most desirable qualities, culture offers an almost inexhaustible supply of options for role-taking and imaginary selfempowerment.
-Ironically, it is nowadays not a ritual of consent that absorbs "the radical energies of history," as Sacvan Bercovitch has it,25 but a new stage of individual self-empowerment, articulated most forcefully by cultural radicalism, that redefines political engagement or professional activities as a cultural option of self-definition, and thus as one possibility of role-taking among many.
+If the source of power is cultural, however, then culture must also serve as the source of counter-definition and the search for self-realization must become the search for alternate cultural options.
+It is therefore culture which takes the place of the economy as the major model for self-realization, selfassertion, and self-fashioning, because the realm of culture provides something like an archive or store-house of different models of self-definition.
+In contrast to the realm of the economy, where self-discipline and a strong "identity" are the most desirable qualities, culture offers an almost inexhaustible supply of options for role-taking and imaginary self-empowerment.
+Ironically, it is nowadays not a ritual of consent that absorbs "the radical energies of history," (90) as Sacvan Bercovitch has it, but a new stage of individual self-empowerment, articulated most forcefully by cultural radicalism, that redefines political engagement or professional activities as cultural option of self-definition and thus as one possibility of role-taking among many.

 As a form of expressive individualism, radicalism changes its function.
-Instead of providing an ideological base for political analysis, it becomes an intellectual instrument for the pursuit of difference.
+Instead of providing an ideological base for political analysis, it becomes an intellectual tool for the pursuit of difference.
 This explains its most striking feature: its focus on, if not obsession with, the question of oppositionalism.
-The striking fact that cultural radicalism's interest in art and history seems almost entirely absorbed by the problem of whether their objects of study were truly oppositional or not is closely linked with the question of cultural difference: "Opposition is the best way to assert cultural difference, for it is opposition that allows difference to emerge most clearly and pointedly."26 Thus, cultural radicalism can nowadays be regarded as one of the supreme manifestations of expressive individualism in the realm of the humanities.
-Although it sees itself as a political turn in cultural or historical studies, it really represents, at a closer look, another turn of the screw in the cultural history of individualization.
-This individualism needs radical dehierarchization to eliminate cultural restrictions on selfempowerment, but it also needs the cultural construction of difference to escape from the consequences of radical equality.
-In this sense, cultural radicalism does not provide an alternative to individualism, but a more radicalized version of individualization, not a critique of individualism by "politics" but a critique based on the politics of expressive individualism.
+The striking fact that cultural radicalism's interest in literature seems almost entirely absorbed by the problem of whether literary texts were truly oppositional or not is closely linked with the question of cultural difference: "Opposition is the best way to assert cultural difference, for it is opposition that allows difference to emerge most clearly and pointedly" (Fluck, "Cultures of Criticism" 222f.).
+Thus, cultural radicalism can nowadays be regarded as one of the supreme manifestations of expressive individualism in the realm of the humanities.
+Although it sees itself as a political turn in cultural and literary studies, including American Studies, it really represents, at a closer look, another turn of the screw in the cultural history of individualization.
+This individualism needs radical dehierarchization to eliminate cultural restrictions on self-empowerment, but it also needs the cultural construction of difference to escape from the consequences of radical equality.
+In this sense, cultural radicalism does not provide an alternative to individualism but a more radicalized version of individualization, not a critique of individualism by "politics" but a critique based on the politics of expressive individualism.